 3. Can I Partition Any Seagate Backup Plus External Hard Drive?

-HSF+ is also known as Mac OS Extended (Journaled) file system.
+HFS+ is also known as Mac OS Extended (Journaled) file system.

 And you’ll need to do this formatting before you partition your Backup Plus.

-4. Partition Seagate Backup Plus for Time Machine
+4. Partition Seagate Backup Plus For Time Machine

 You can of course create a partition on your larger Seagate Backup Plus for a Time Machine Backup.